profsmith89/ctps/_sources/chap16.md

 The type of the object named `my_variable` on line 9 is not definitively known until we run the script and learn the value of `choice`.
 Without this runtime information, the best a static analysis can determine is that it could be of type `str`, `int`, or `list`.

-The process of statically determining the possible types of a variable in a dynamically typed language is quite similar to the process we performed to determine the possible values of the variable `y` in `bdzero2.py`.
+The process of statically determining the possible types of a variable in a dynamically typed language is quite like the process we performed to determine the possible values of the variable `y` in `bdzero2.py`.
 While previously we were interested in the possible values and here in the possible types, this difference didn't change the structure of the analysis we performed.
 In both cases, we identified the statements that defined our variable of interest and then asked which of these definitions reached a particular program point.
 When multiple definitions reached a point, we combined the possibilities.
 In general, this combination work is more complicated than I've described, but understanding it as a set-union operation is fine for our work in this chapter.

 ## Why types are interesting